python-escpos/python-escpos/doc/user/raspi.rst

 Unless you have done any distro with libusb-1.0 on the Raspberry Pi, the following instructions should works fine on your raspberry distro.

+.. warning:: You should **never** directly connect an printer with RS232-interface (serial port) directly to
+    a Raspberry PI or similar interface (e.g. those simple USB-sticks without encasing).
+Those interfaces are based on 5V- or 3,3V-logic (the latter in the case of Raspberry PI).
+Classical RS232 uses 12V-logic and would **thus destroy your interface**.
+Connect both systems with an appropriate *level shifter*.

 Dependencies
 ------------